ychunhui/refarch-cognitive-analytics/docs/run.md

 # Run the different components of the solution
+This section addresses how to run all the components of the solution.
+It is not a tutorial and you need to have hands on experience on IBM Cloud Private and IBM Cloud.
+You also need access to Virtual Machines to be able to run the solution.

 ## Pre-Requisites
+### Server environment
+*If you work for IBM, please contact us so you can access our labs via VPN.*

+If you want to setup the environment on your own you will need 4 computers/ VMs:
+* an ICP cluster with at the bare minimum of 3 VMs: one master node, one proxy and one worker node.
+This is for the run time.
+For the analytics part, using DSX, you can use the IBM Cloud service or use the `DSX developer chart` from the ICP catalog, and use your ICP instance.
+* One VM for DB2 community edition, Liberty
+In the close future we plan to deliver a Vagrant file to get a unique virtual environment with DB2 dev, Liberty, and you can use [this vagrant](https://github.com/IBM/deploy-ibm-cloud-private) file for ICP.

+In production you will use a dedicated cluster with DSX local deployed on it.
+This is out environment as explained [here](https://github.com/ibm-cloud-architecture/refarch-analytics/tree/master/docs/ICP/README.md)

 ### For the Web App built using nodejs and expressjs
 * For this application you need to have [nodejs](https://nodejs.org/en/) installed on your computer with the [npm](https://www.npmjs.com/) installer tool.
 * Clone this current repository, or if you want to work on the code, fork it in your own github repository and then clone your forked repository on your local computer.
 If you used the `fork-repos.sh` script from the [Data & Analytics reference implementation solution](https://github.com/ibm-cloud-architecture/refarch-analytics) main repository, you are already set.